 The UX of an AI product must include:

 Context is critical for a personalized experience.
 A user interface that asks clarifying questions and provides feedback will give users the confidence that the product truly understands them.
 Using metadata from interactions with the user, the AI should be able to adapt itself and become more helpful over time.
 See our experience demo below for what that might look like.

 Complex and interesting data are better shown than told.
 Click & Tweet!
 Enabling users to get the bigger picture and gain valuable insights is part of what makes a great experience.
 What is so unique about interacting with an AI product is that it has the potential to communicate with you through speech and visualizations.
 This makes for a much richer user experience.
-You can ask it a question verbally, and the response could be a simple verbal reply, a data visualization, an image, or even a video clip.
+You can ask a question verbally, and the response could be a simple verbal reply, a data visualization, an image, or even a video clip.
 In our experience demo below, the AI product responds to the user by use of many different media, each with its own distinct purpose.